kamir/ktxinsights/paper-1/ktxinsights_paper.md

 ### Scenario 00: Minimal with Errors

 This scenario is a variation of the minimal scenario that introduces a configurable rate of transaction failures.
 This is useful for verifying that the toolkit can correctly identify and report on aborted transactions, and for validating the accuracy of the "Transactional Integrity Ratio" metric.

+### Scenario 05: LSO Stall

+This scenario simulates a producer that successfully writes several messages in a transaction but never commits it.
+It is used to validate that the `validator` consumer correctly stops consuming at the Last Stable Offset (LSO) and that the `ktxinsights_validator_lso_lag` metric accurately reports the growing lag against the LSO.

+### Scenario 06: Cross-Partition and Late Events

+This scenario models a complex transaction where events are written to multiple topics (or partitions) and one event arrives significantly later than the others, even after the `transaction_close` event has been seen by the monitor.
+It is used to validate the resilience of the state machine, specifically its ability to wait for all expected steps and to revert from a `tentatively_closed` state back to `open` to correctly process the late-arriving event.

+### Scenario 07: Aborted Transaction via Coordinator

+This scenario simulates a transaction that is aborted by the broker.
+It uses a synthetic "coordinator update" event in the test file to mimic the `CoordinatorCollector` reporting that the transaction is no longer active.
+This is used to validate the `verified_aborted` state transition and confirm that the system correctly identifies transactions that are aborted at the infrastructure level.

 ## Appendix B: Relation to Kafka Improvement Proposals (KIPs)